 When is Youth Day in South Africa?

 Youth Day is observed annually on 16 June.
-It commemorates the 1976 Soweto Uprising and honors the role of young people in South Africa’s history.
+It commemorates the Soweto Uprising of 16 June 1976 and recognizes the role young people played in South Africa’s struggle against apartheid.

 What happened on Youth Day in South Africa?